Asharalikhan4/CPP/STL/Queue/Notes.md

-- follow the last in last out order.
+- follow the first in first out order.